 - Wichita Campus: Day and Evening classes.
 Each class is typically held one day per week

-- Colorado Springs Site: Afternoon, evening and occassional weekend classes.
+- Colorado Springs Site: Afternoon, evening and occasional weekend classes.

 The Master of Social Work curriculum has been redesigned to prepare you for a rewarding and challenging career where you can be the Difference with a Degree of Difference.
 The revised curriculum will launch in the Fall of 2018 and is based on clinical and trama competencies to fully prepare you to deliver responsive, 21st century practice.
 Grounded in social systems theory with knowledge, skills and values in eight curricular areas:

 - Social work values and ethics